Generic Webhook

 Webhooks and Synchronous Webhooks

-This gives you a kind of “fire and forget” process: you tell Cyclr to do some work and it says “OK”.
+This gives you a kind of “fire and forget” process: you tell Cyclr to do some work and it says “OK - I’ll do that later”.

-This allows you to tell Cyclr to do some work and for it to say “OK, please wait… Here is your result.”
+This allows you to tell Cyclr to do some work and remain connected to receive a response.

 Passing Control between Cycles